SnowyFoxxo/floofstation1/README.md

 ---

-Floof Station is a whitelist-only 18+ Medium Roleplay furry-oriented SS14 server, with ERP enabled.
+Floof Station is a whitelist-only 18+ Medium Roleplay furry-oriented server (ERP enabled), of the game [Space Station 14](https://spacestation14.com/).
 Anybody interested in checking us out or joining us, can apply for membership in our Discord linked down below.

 Floof Station is a relaxing environment offering slow-paced, admin-driven events where members can develop their stories.
 The focus is on building meaningful interpersonal relationships, from friendships to romantic connections.
 This includes erotic roleplay, allowing members to explore and bring their wildest fantasies to life, all within a framework of mutual respect and consent.